stanford-rc/farmshare-docs/docs/connected.md

 # OnDemand

 [Open OnDemand](https://ondemand.farmshare.stanford.edu/) is a browser based interface to FarmShare.
-OnDemand offers terminal, file manager and editor and access to a desktop session and GUI applications right from your web browser.
+OnDemand offers terminal, file manager, editor, desktop, and GUI applications right from your web browser!